Cloudflare Advanced Certificate Manager (ACM) review

 However, this is far from over.
 Let’s look at the last point of this review: technical support.

-A 10$/month paid plan does NOT include technical support via email.
-(Basically) every paid plan in this price range includes some kind of email support, even many free ones do so.
-But after paying 10 bucks getting this reply when sending an email to [email protected], treating you as a free user:
+A 10$/month paid plan does NOT include technical support via email, and you’ll need to use Cloudflare’s community forums for support.
+But after paying 10 bucks getting this reply when sending an email to [email protected], treating you as a free user when you clearly aren’t:

 Email support is not available for customers on your plan type.
 Upgrade now or you can still get great support for general questions and basic troubleshooting from our: